a2jensen/ACM-Hack-Project-STritons/README.md

 ```

 ## Running
+Note: MongoDB database is setup on UCSD account

 1. `cd` into `client` and run the command `yarn install` to install all dependencies
-2. To start the client, run `yarn dev` in the same directory
+2. To start the client, run `yarn dev` or `npm run start` in the same directory
 3. In another command window, `cd` into `server` and run `yarn install` and `yarn start`
-   to install all dependencies and start the server.
+   or `npm run start` to install all dependencies and start the server.
-4. Happy hacking!
+4. Website will now be fully functional!